sudipto-g/TrackEA/index.md

 - In the video stream, the first frame is captured
 - A Region of Interest (RoI) selection is made based on the initial frame
 - The region selected in the previous step is tracked through the next frames
-- Thus, these methods of tracking objects work fins, so long as the object remains within the frame
+- Thus, these methods of tracking objects work fine, so long as the object remains within the frame
 - As soon as the objects move out of the frame, no longer is the tracking valid.
 - Further, in some adaptive trackers, once the objects move out of frame, they may not be recognised even if they reappear in future frames, as adaptive trackers keep updating their state based on the current ground truth data i.e. current video frame